T

 Usually compatible

 A refreshing drink made from tiger nuts, water, and sugar.
-Typically kosher, but verify that no non-kosher additives or flavorings are used, especially in commercial preparations.
+It is naturally vegan and kosher, provided no non-kosher additives are used in its preparation.

 Buñuelos de Calabaza